Mullion Cove: Lifeboat station

+Three different lifeboats were stationed at Mullion between 1867 and 1908.
+They were all of the 'pulling and sailing' type, equipped with oars but also sails for when conditions allowed.

-Even without a Lifeboat the role played by Mullion Cove in the 20th Century did not change.
+Even without a lifeboat the role played by Mullion Cove in the 20th century did not change.
 Even as recently as December 1932 there were reminders of the past.
-During strong SE gales a total of 84 cargo ships were forced to seek shelter in the Mullion Roads, Mounts Bay between 2 and 3 mi offshore.
-The majority were under 500 tons (gross tonnage) but there were at least 5 over 1000 tons.
+During strong SE gales a total of 84 cargo ships were forced to seek shelter in the Mullion Roads, Mounts Bay, between 2 and 3 mi offshore.
+The majority were under 500 tons (gross tonnage) but there were at least five over 1000 tons.
 Once again the problem of ships food supplies also arose, and there was a danger of stores becoming exhausted.
 As it was, some of the smaller craft had to replenish their stocks of provisions in the village shops, thus causing a temporary shortage in Mullion.
 As the gale decreased the ships left their anchorage and departed for their destinations.
-Luckily however there were no losses and 20th century engineering had prevailed, but once again it had not beaten the adverse effects of the weather and the sea in the Mounts Bay.
+However there were no losses.